 "Yeah, that would be great if you could."

 I've just asked a couple if they want us to escort them past the protesters.
 Mid-to-late twenties, white, well-dressed.
 He's got that puffy coat that's all the rage this year, while she's in a Burberry I know isn't cheap.
 The rock on her engagement ring is hard to miss.
 They look shell-shocked as they consider the gauntlet before them.
 I don't have the heart to tell them that it's not as bad as it could be.

 After my last post someone asked me about the racial breakdown of incoming patients.
 I hadn't really noticed, to be honest, but as I watch today I see all races, all colors.
 Mostly what I see is women being harassed at a difficult time in their lives by those who consider themselves worthy of judgment.
 No race or color excluded there, either.
 Anti-choicers are more than happy to tell you what you're supposed to think and do, crying that every birth is sacred while supporting a party taking away every social assistance program possible.
 It's an argument I'd like love to engage in with the protesters but I know the rules.

 We get the couple through.
-I'm surprised Mutton Chops doesn't hit them with Matthew 19:23-26, but I guess he's very specific with his Biblical cherry-picking.
+I'm surprised Hinton doesn't hit them with Matthew 19:23-26, but I guess he's very specific with his Biblical cherry-picking.

 * * *